MLM Software Compression: What network marketing professionals need to know

 • If the person doesn’t qualify due to failed payments.

-When there are numerous distributors and nuance is common, and thus, needs to be taken into account.
+When there are numerous distributors and nuance is common, and thus, it needs to be taken into account.

 When there are blended plans, such as unilevel combined with binary, which have different compression logics in different components.